yodra/Tennis-Kata/README.md

 Don't break anything!

 ## Environment
-You must have installed in your system an IDE, npm y jest
+You must have an IDE, npm and jest installed in your system

-## Get start 🚀
+## Get started 🚀

 - npm install
 - npm run test-watch